captionpoint/captionpoint-plays/THE-LUCKIEST.md

 You’re loud too.
 ---
 ## LISSETTE:
-Yeah I.
+Yeah I Know.
 ---
-Know.
----
 Because I always haveta yell.
 ---
 To get heard.
 ---
 ## CHERYL:
-It’s a good thing.
----
-## LISSETTE:
-I guess.
----
-## CHERYL:
-Nah trust me.
----
 It’s good for a woman to be loud.
 ---
-What you’d rather be a
+What you wanna be a
 ---
 milquetoast wallflower
 ---